- Award: BA/BSc (Hons) Combined Award

 International students should visit our international pages for more information about our entry requirements, fees and scholarships, and student support.

-Dr. Kristin G Doern (Heritage Subject Leader)
+For further information please contact Dr. Kristin G Doern (Heritage Subject Leader) at:

 Heritage at Bath Spa University prepares you for a variety of future careers both within the heritage sector and creative and cultural industries, and beyond.